projectodd/openwhisk-openshift/README.md

 ## Common Problems

-### Catalog of actions empty

-You can inspect the catalog of actions by calling `wsk action list`.
-It might happen that after installing OpenWhisk there is only a single action:
+### Empty catalog (nothing from `wsk list`)

+The following command should show a number of system packages:

-    $ wsk action list
+    wsk -i package list /whisk.system
-    actions
-    /whisk.system/invokerHealthTestAction0                                 private

-If that happens, chances are that the default action catalog was not installed properly.
-This could be due to the installation process being slow, e.g.

-    $ oc get job
-    NAME                         DESIRED   SUCCESSFUL   AGE
-    install-catalog              1         0            1d
-    preload-openwhisk-runtimes   1         1            1d
+If it doesn't, the `install-catalog` job probably failed.
+The first time you install OpenWhisk may take a very long time, due to the number of Docker images being pulled.
+This may cause the `install-catalog` job to give up, leaving you without the default system packages installed.

-To get back the catalog, delete and execute the job again.
+To remedy this, simply delete and recreate the job:
-This can be done by extracting the `install-catalog` definition into a separate file and executing it again:

-    $ oc delete job install-catalog
+    oc delete job install-catalog
-    job "install-catalog" deleted
-    $ oc create -f install-catalog.yml
+    oc process -f template.yml | oc create -f -
-    job "install-catalog" created
-    $ oc get pods
-    NAME                               READY     STATUS      RESTARTS   AGE
-    ...
-    install-catalog-gj7r6              0/1       Completed   0          30s

-Finally, retrieve the action list again:
+You'll see harmless `AlreadyExists` errors for all but the `install-catalog` job.
+Once its associated pod runs to completion, you should see output like the following:

-    $ wsk action list
+    $ wsk -i package list /whisk.system
-    actions
-    /whisk.system/samples/greeting                                         private nodejs:6
-    /whisk.system/watson-speechToText/speechToText                         private nodejs:6
-    /whisk.system/weather/forecast                                         private nodejs:6
-    /whisk.system/watson-textToSpeech/textToSpeech                         private nodejs:6
-    ...
+	packages
+	/whisk.system/combinators                                              shared
+	/whisk.system/websocket                                                shared
+	/whisk.system/github                                                   shared
+	/whisk.system/utils                                                    shared
+	/whisk.system/slack                                                    shared
+	/whisk.system/samples                                                  shared
+	/whisk.system/watson-translator                                        shared
+	/whisk.system/watson-textToSpeech                                      shared
+	/whisk.system/watson-speechToText                                      shared
+	/whisk.system/weather                                                  shared
+	/whisk.system/alarms                                                   shared

 ### `The requested resource does not exist` when creating an action